inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_attachments.md

 # aws_ec2_transit_gateway_attachments

-Use the `aws_ec2_transit_gateway_attachments` InSpec audit resource to test properties of some or all AWS Transit Gateway attachments.
+Use the `aws_ec2_transit_gateway_attachments` InSpec audit resource to test properties of some or all AWS Transit Gateway Attachments.

 ## Syntax